Jay W. Pscheidt, Extension Plant Pathologist

 Procure has not shown a plant growth regulation (PGR) effect on

-hazelnuts even though it is in the same chemical class as Orbit.
+hazelnuts even though it is in the same chemical class as Tilt.
 Leaves

 on Procure treated trees apear to have the same size and color as

-Quash (active ingredient metconazole) is a new fungicide registered for use against EFB.
-Although it is new chemistry, it is in the same chemical group as Orbit,
+Quash (active ingredient metconazole) is registered for use against EFB.
+It is in the same chemical group as

 (91% in 2 trials) was found when a surfactant was used.
 We used the surfactant Regulaid but suspect any surfactant will help boost efficacy of this material.
 This